 Must application materials be submitted all at once?

 - No. Materials maybe submitted as available, however all materials must be submitted in NursingCas for the information to be available for review by the Admissions Committee.
 All transcripts from previous educational endeavors must be submitted.

 What pre-requisite coursework is required?

 - An Organic Chemistry or Biochemistry course and a Graduate Level statistics course are required.
-A copy of the course description maybe submitted to Ms. Taylor for verification that a planned course is acceptable.
+A copy of the course description maybe submitted to Ms. Berry for verification that a planned course is acceptable.

 Can I still apply if all admission requirements have not been completed?